Chanz Green: Political career

 Due to his bar ownership, Green became involved with the Tavern League of Wisconsin, a trade association with extensive political influence in the state of Wisconsin.
 In January 2022, incumbent state representative Beth Meyers announced she would not run for another term in the Assembly that Fall, creating an open seat in the 74th Assembly district.
 Green announced his candidacy for the Republican nomination three months later.
 He defeated electrician John Schey in the Republican primary and went on to face Democratic farmer John Adams in the general election.
 The 74th Assembly district has recently featured some of the closest elections in the state, and was again one of the closest races in 2022—Green won by a margin of just 1,730 votes.

-He will take office in January 2023.
+He took office in January 2023.

 Personal life and family

 Chanz Green lives with his long-term girlfriend, Katie, in the rural town of Lincoln, in Bayfield County, Wisconsin.
 Green is an avid hunter and outdoorsman.
-He is a member of the National Rifle Association, Wisconsin Bear Hunters Association, and Hunter Nation.
+He is a member of the National Rifle Association of America, Wisconsin Bear Hunters Association, and Hunter Nation.